Skip to main content

 Visa requirement – who needs a visa?

-Visa requirements depend on the nationality/citizenship of the applicant; not on their immigration status (eg. green card holder).
+Visa requirements depend on the nationality/citizenship of the applicant, not on their immigration status (eg. green card holder).

-US citizens do not need a visa to visit Slovenia for up to 90 days in the period of 180 days.
 Please note that the calculations of stay are "sliding scale calculations" (the duration of stay is calculated 180 days prior to the date of entry into the Schengen area – Schengen calculator; the stay in any country of the Schengen area is included in the calculation).

-A list of third countries whose nationals must hold a short-stay visa is available on the European Commission website.
+A list of countries whose nationals must hold a short-stay visa is available on the European Commission website.

-VISA APPLICATIONS ARE TO BE SUBMITTED IN PERSON.
+VISA APPLICATIONS MUST BE SUBMITTED IN PERSON.

 Rules of jurisdiction – where to apply?